charlesrosenbauer/charlesrosenbauer/README.md

 Studying Algorithmic Dark Matter

-Building the Bzo Programming Language and the Bitcoin Proof Network
+Building the Bzo Programming Language, the Proof Network, and more stealth-mode tech.

 Tweet at me: @bzogrammer